 World War 2: Battle of Midway

-This museum exhibit displays The Battle of Midway, which is frequently referred to as "the turning point in the Pacific."
+This Museum exhibit displays The Battle of Midway, which is frequently referred to as "the turning point in the Pacific."
 In June 1942, the Japanese had hoped to surprise the American military on Midway Island and claim this crucial location.
 However, American Navy cryptologists stationed in Hawaii had made some breaks into the Japanese Navy Fleet Code, known to cryptanalysts as JN-25B.
 Knowing Midway would be attacked, the U.S. Navy and Marines were able to adjust their forces and combat the attack head on.
 After a series of losses, the United States won a decisive victory over the Japanese Imperial fleet.
 Damages to the Japanese carrier fleet were insurmountable and their momentum was broken.
 The Japanese were never able to replace the four aircraft carriers and 332 aircraft they lost in the battle.

 The U.S. Army's SIGABA, called the ECM (Electric Cipher Machine) in the Navy, was the only machine system used during World War II to remain completely unbroken by an enemy.
 The Germans referred to the U.S. machine, SIGABA, as the 'Big' machine.
 It utilized the same principle of rotating, removable, wired rotor wheels that the German Enigma employed.
 However, unlike the stepping motion of the Enigma, the SIGABA/ECM's motion appeared to be random.
 It wasn't, but it was so complicated, the German's never broke it, and the Japanese gave up trying.
 Frank Rowlett of the Army's Signal Intelligence Service developed the complicated stepping motion.